Now That Whole Foods Belongs To Amazon, What Happens To Conscious Capitalism?

 Raj Sisodia, who wrote the book Conscious Capitalism with Mackey and has spoken to him recently, says being taken over by Amazon is the best way out.
 “It enables Whole Foods to continue to be a ‘conscious’ company, and it takes away some of the short-term pressures on them,” he says in an interview.
 “They were constantly looking over their shoulders at these activist investors who have no agenda other than short term return.”

-Mackey and Sisodia argued in the book that corporations had come to be seen as “greedy, selfish, exploitative, uncaring” in the early 20th century.
+Mackey and Sisodia argued in the book that corporations had come to be seen as “greedy, selfish, exploitative, uncaring” in the early 21st century.
 Their cost on society was too high: they were taking too many natural resources and externalizing too many negative impacts.
 Though corporations are great engines of progress, they had allowed their ethos to be corrupted, Mackey and Sisodia said.
 Instead of being creative and producing value, companies had played other games to make money, either with Wall Street, or by engaging in rent-seeking or anti-competitive behavior.
 Conscious capitalism–where a firm has a purpose beyond profit–is the best form capitalism can take, they argued.
-It gives precedence to its workers, vendors, customers, and community as much as shareholders, thus creating a holistic independence.
+It gives precedence to its workers, vendors, customers, and community as much as shareholders, thus creating a holistic interdependence.

 But while this positive vision of what companies can be has been increasingly accepted, it wasn’t enough for Whole Foods.
-But in selling to Amazon, Mackey is taking a third path that he hopes will preserve some of these values, instead of between being chewed up by Wall Street or being chewed up by a rival.
+In selling to Amazon, Mackey is taking a third path that he hopes will preserve some of these values, instead of being chewed up by Wall Street or being chewed up by a rival.

 “He wouldn’t just sell it to the highest bidder,” Sisodia says.
 “With any other acquisition–with a Kroger or the [other] supermarkets–it would have meant squeezing margins, laying off a bunch of people, cutting back on the foundations that Whole Foods supports as part of a movement.”